 A side effect of UTIs is the formation of stones in a cat’s bladder.
 These cause blockages, making it difficult for a cat to eliminate.
 The side effects are similar to a urinary tract infection.

-If a cat has bladder stones, it will need medical help.
-If your cat is vomiting, and if it smells like fecal matter, the concern is urgent.
+If a cat has bladder stones, he will need medical help.
+If your cat is vomiting, and if it smells like fecal matter, the concern is more urgent.
 This suggests an intestinal blockage that is leaking feces into your cat’s digestive tract.

-VCA Hospitals believes that bladder stones are often diet-related.
+VCA Hospitals has stated that bladder stones are often diet-related.
 This means that bladder stones can sometimes be treated through diet.
 The right food can dissolve bladder stones.

 This can be a slow process, though.
 It can sometimes take as long as several weeks.
 This leaves a cat in discomfort for a prolonged period.
 The issue may become urgent in the meantime.

-Surgery is a faster, and more impactful, treatment option.
+Surgery is a faster and more effective treatment option.
 If possible, a vet will use a catheter to remove the obstruction.
 If this is not possible, a cystotomy and urolithotomy will be required.

 Although no surgery is without risk, these procedures are considered safe.
 Most cats make a full recovery.
 Surgery will not be an option for a senior cat with pre-existing health concerns.